bitsbakery/callme/readme.md

 Subscription subscription = event.subscribe(makeCallback(alice));
 ```

 The returned `Subscription` object is a RAII-wrapper for managing the lifetime of the subscription.
-Whenever `Subscription` is destroyed, it unsubscribes the callback it "manages". `Subscription` objects are allowed to outlive the event they originate from, in which case they do not unsubscribe from a destroyed event.
+Whenever `Subscription` is destroyed, it unsubscribes the callback it "manages". `Subscription` objects are allowed to outlive the event they originate from, in which case they do not unsubscribe from the destroyed event.

 Usually an object such as `Subscriber` in the sample above subscribes its member-function to an `Event<...>` in its constructor and the subscription needs to last for the lifetime of `Subscriber`.
 In this case, store `Subscription` in a member variable of `Subscriber`: